Note on Desani’s Nadi Texts

 The linked document mentions one Madame David Neil which should be rendered David-Neel, I believe.
 Anecdotally, she one day – I’d guess in the 1920s – asked the Buddhist Sakhong gomchen “What is the Supreme Deliverance (tharpa) ? ” He answered : “It is the absence of all views and all imagination, the cessation of that mental activity which creates illusions.”
 There is an important footnote here.
 Namely, “That mental activity which Tibetans call togpa, ratiocination, in contradistinction to togspa (understanding).

 This seems quite similar to the first Patanjali Yoga Sutra.
-“Yoga, nirodha citta vrittis.” or, Yoga is the inhibition of the modifications of the mind.
+“Yoga, nirodha citta vrittis.” translated, “Yoga is the inhibition of the modifications of the mind.”
+My thought is that knowledge is such a modification while understanding is not.
+Knowledge is something to be had unlike true understanding.
+To reach understanding the sense of self must fall away.

 It would be an error to view Desani’s citations as endorsements.
 Often he states a negative view of this or that; often a positive.
 Tread accordingly.
 Best to take his work as a whole and drill down from there.
-A lot can be said but its safe to remember he is not shy about his true beliefs.
+A lot can be said but it’s safe to remember he is not shy about his true beliefs.
 Other words, he calls them as he sees them.
-Trust – if he comes up short anywhere it is in believing he will be understood, will be in assuming the reader or student is capable.
+Trust, if he comes up short anywhere it is in believing he will be understood, will be in assuming the reader or student is capable.
 One might say his high expectation of his reader (acolyte, student, disciple, chela?) acts as a goad or impellant, a device to aid progress, growth.
 He knew our capacity better that we ourselves.
 Finally, sometimes his telling of a story became difficult because he would break into laughter because it was so amusing.
 This was, of course, contagious and made for a very conducive atmosphere there in his sitting room.
 We were made receptive thereby.

-The dal was divine, the tea an elixir of friendship, the speech of the teacher words from the Lord.
+The dal was divine, the tea an elixir of friendship, the speech of the teacher, words from the Lord.
 In other words, sublime, which one might view as beauty, or, in this case, truth, returning whence it arose.
 Silence.

 One thus arives to an understanding that the diamond lotus jewel thus encrusted with its facets of knowledge, wisdom, liberty, and understanding had at the center beauty, truth, and love.
-To see the petals of the lotus jewel diamond is one thing; to realize the heart, core of which these are expressions, pointers, manifestations is quite another matter.
+To see the petals of the lotus jewel diamond is one thing; to realize the heart, core of which these are expressions, pointers, manifestations, is quite another matter.
 The silence, at the center, the void, is hidden by the limbs, is only realized on merging therewith the consciousness, mind, of the devotee.
 Though one can’t think or rationalize their way to understanding the ultimate purpose and meaning of existence, to Nirvana, if you like, they are essential tools, however, to be laid aside on reaching the goal which needs be pondered in silence wherein is true understanding.
 One must become by surrender the jewel’s center of truth, beauty, love by following knowledge, wisdom, liberty to their source.

 So this one wonders, but will never know, what became of Adrian, of Susan, of the nurse who frequently took professor’s blood pressure, of her son Bobby, of Lynn Hough, of Josh Farley, of Glenda, Stephen Greenberg, of Mary Ann and Ray Ward.
 Evidently Allen Smith has passed and I know Blossom Burns has.
 These were the chosen during my time with Professor.